Mattb0/Space-Wars/README.md

 The application offers a responsive control scheme designed to be simple yet effective, catering to both novice and experienced users.

-- **Movement:** Users navigate their spacecraft (Player Class) using the 'WASD' keys.
-'W' moves the ship forward, 'S' moves it backward, 'A' steers it left, and 'D' steers it right, allowing for smooth and agile movements.
+- **Movement:** Users navigate their spacecraft (Player Class) using the 'WASD' keys:
+  - `W` moves the ship forward.
+  - `S` moves it backward.
+  - `A` steers it left.
+  - `D` steers it right.

+  This setup allows for smooth and agile movements.

-- **Primary Weapon:** The 'Space' key fires the primary weapon, ensuring quick and seamless interaction during gameplay.
+- **Primary Weapon:** Press the `Space` key to fire the primary weapon, ensuring quick and seamless interaction during gameplay.

-- **Secondary Weapon:** The 'Left Shift' key activates the secondary weapon, providing an alternative attack mode to enhance the gameplay dynamics.
+- **Secondary Weapon:** Activate the secondary weapon by pressing the `Left Shift` key.
+This provides an alternative attack mode to enhance the gameplay dynamics.

-- **Menu Access:** Pressing the 'Escape' key allows players to access the main menu, enabling them to pause the game or adjust settings as needed.
+- **Menu Access:** Pressing the `Escape` key allows players to access the main menu, enabling them to pause the game or adjust settings as needed.

 ## Additional Resources